Three Link

 Open intermediate product order with the date of the finished

-In many manufacturing processes, a final product is mounted from various intermediate products that, in turn, can be composed of other by -products.
-APS or MRP needs to coordinate the production of these different levels, ensuring that intermediate products are ready on the date required to assemble the final product.
-That is, it is necessary to establish partial deliveries for some semi -finals, and we still see companies without this distinction, which makes all semi -finished and finished have their productions demanded for the same period.
-The main objective is to ensure that the final product is completed on the date required by the customer.
-This requires synchronization of all production steps, from component manufacturing to final assembly to avoid delays in delivery.
+In many manufacturing processes, a final product is assembled from several intermediate products, which in turn may be composed of other byproducts.
+The APS or MRP needs to coordinate the production of these different levels, ensuring that the intermediate products are ready by the date required for the final product's assembly.
+In other words, it is necessary to establish partial deliveries for some semi-finished products, and we still see companies without this distinction, which results in all semi-finished and finished products having their production demanded for the mesperiod.
+The main objective is to ensure that the final product is completed by the customer's required date.
+This requires synchronizing all production stages, from component manufacturing to final assembly, to avoid delivery delays.

 Look capacity in kg, meters or unit and not hours